Fraasi/PDTapp/README.md

 ## PDapp personal desktop app (WIP)

-PDapp is a little side project to build a little personal desktop app with electron.
+PDTapp is a 'little' side project to build a little personal desktop app with electron.
 I have no idea what the end product will be like.
+Im making this shit up as I go along.

+### so far
+* electron-forge-react
+* fullcalendar.js

 ### todo (or maybe not, to do):

+* [x] startpage
-* [ ] startpage
+  - [ ] content?
-- [ ] nav bar
+- [x] nav bar
   - [ ] hotkeys for views?
 - [x] calendar
   - [x] listview hover